Around Aberford :: Aberford's contribution to the war effort in WW2

 "Probably named after the village of Aberford, West Yorkshire, Mk.
 Vb P8640 was taken on charge at No.6 MU Brize Norton on 2 June 1941 and delivered on the 26th to No.609 (West Riding) Sqn at Biggin Hill, engaged on sweeps and bomber escort operations.
 These duties continued with its transfer on 6 September to No.92 (East India) Sqn, also at Biggin Hill, until being sent to No.610 (County of Chester) Sqn at Leconfield on 15 November for convoy patrols.

-On 26 March 1942 Plt Off S. Lanunski P0419 (Polish) of No.1 Delivery Flight collided with a stationary lorry on the arrow perimeter track at Kidlington, being unable to zig-zag in the usual manner in order to see ahead.
+On 26 March 1942 Plt Off S. Lanunski P0419 (Polish) of No.1 Delivery Flight collided with a stationary lorry on the narrow perimeter track at Kidlington, being unable to zig-zag in the usual manner in order to see ahead.
 Although the damage was only classed as Category A, it was flown to No.1 Civilian Repair Unit later the same day for repairs, returning to No.6 MU Brize Norton on 1 June to be despatched on the 20th to High Ercall.

 On 12 September it was allocated to No.308 (Polish) Sqn at Heston, but as this unit was away at armament practice camp, it joined No.302 (Polish) Sqn also at Heston, coded WX-G, engaged on sweeps and bomber escort duties.
 On 8 November P8640 was Category B damaged while being flown by Flg Off E. Horbaczewski P0273 when it was struck by the propeller of W3702 (WX-A Category A, Plt Off M. Muszynski P2011) while returning from Circus 235.
 Both aircraft returned safely to Heston where W3702 was repaired on site and P8640 sent on the 17th to Air Service Training for repair, awaited collection on 8 February 1943 then delivered to No.15 MU at Wroughton on the 20th.